The Department of Anthropology

 Shortly after World War II, curricula leading to the BA and MA degrees in anthropology were developed.
 Despite a continuing increase in students, the Department of Anthropology had only three professors during the mid-1950s.
 The Ph.D. program in Anthropology was established in the mid-1960s, and within a few years, one or more Ph.D. degrees were awarded annually.

 The Department of Anthropology has the oldest graduate program in applied anthropology (established in 1968) in the United States.
 For students interested in applied work, training draws on both course work and practical experience to provide the knowledge and skills necessary to be effective in academic and nonacademic careers.
 Students are encouraged to move freely between applied work and basic research.
-Recent newsletters (1995 and 1997) of both the American Anthropological Association and the Society for Applied Anthropology have highlighted the University of Kentucky as a national leader in the training of applied anthropologists.
+Newsletters (1995 and 1997) of both the American Anthropological Association and the Society for Applied Anthropology have highlighted the University of Kentucky as a national leader in the training of applied anthropologists.
+Up until 2019, the Department of Anthropology was home to the Kentucky Archaeological Survey and the Program for Archaeological Resarch.

 From "Anthropology at the University of Kentucky, Lexington Campus"